+It’s that time of year again.
+Start thinking about your independent examination now.
 CASH can carry out your independent examination from £300.
-See Accountancy Services.

 There are different rules governing whether your accounts have to be externally examined and whether this can be done through an independent examination or a full audit.

 An unincorporated association carrying out charitable activities – which can be just a loose collection of individuals – doesn’t have to register with the Charity Commission until it’s annual income reaches £5,000 (at which point it has to meet the public benefit test, be exclusively charitable and conform to the regulations set out in charity law particularly the Charities Act 2011).

 Charities are required to submit an annual return online to the Charity Commission if their income is above £10,000 (below £10,000 you are still required to keep up-to-date records of income and expenditure, trustees and the organisation’s contact details).

 The thresholds at which charities have to have an independent examination are: